Ashwin-S-Nambiar/ashlog/content/notes/Public APIs/Color API.md

 * Can be used in JavaScript projects with `fetch()` or Axios.
 * Commonly applied in design tools, palette generators, and educational projects.
 * Easily connects with frontend frameworks such as [[notes/Tech Stack/React]] or [[notes/Tech Stack/Next.js]].

+## Purpose
+The primary purpose of the Color API is to **simplify color generation and manipulation** for developers and designers.
+It enables applications to dynamically create harmonious color palettes, automate theme generation, and ensure visual consistency without manually choosing colors.
+This makes it valuable for projects in [[notes/Web Development]], UI/UX design tools, and color-based creative applications.
+You can see this implemented in [[projects/Color Scheme Generator]].